 - Take a dip in the glassy waters of the Indian Ocean at Cottesloe Beach

 - Meet the world's cutest marsupial and selfie sensation, the quokka, on Rottnest Island

 - Discover laneway bars in multicultural Northbridge

 International flights arrive directly into Perth Airport from many global transit hubs.
 From the airport it's an easy 35-minute taxi or coach ride to the city centre.

 Things to do and top attractions in Perth

 Explore the Australian bush while still in the city

 Kings Park is one of the biggest city parks in the world – bigger than Central Park in New York City – yet it's right in the heart of Perth.
 It grants epic views of the Swan and Canning rivers and the skyscrapers perched on their banks.
 Astonishingly tall, white-trunked trees line the entrance road to this inspiring patch of green, which has a treetop bridge, bushland trails, manicured gardens and cafés.

 Discover Perth's Aboriginal history through an urban tour

 Go Cultural Aboriginal Tours and Experiences offers walking tours around the city's easily accessible waterfront.
-Nyungar guide Walter McGuire shares unique insights spanning culture, bush food and spirituality along the way.
-Learn of the six seasons observed by Aboriginal people, see how they relate to the edible plants still growing in Perth, hear spiritual creation stories and expect to learn the Aboriginal names of iconic parts of the city.
+As you stroll the ancient land, Nyungar guide Walter McGuire shares unique insights spanning culture, bush food and spirituality along the way.
+Learn of the six seasons observed by Aboriginal people, see how they relate to the edible plants still growing in Perth, and hear spiritual legends that teach listeners what to be careful of and how to live well.
 By the end of the walk, you’ll glimpse Perth through Aboriginal eyes, as it was before European settlement.
 A three-hour extended cultural tour includes hands-on elements such as paint-making using natural ochres and handling hunting weapons and other traditional implements.